JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 ## Enumerated Types

-When using `enum`s, the new fixed underlying type specification MUST be used; it provides stronger type checking and code completion.
+When using `enum`s, the new fixed underlying type specification must be used; it provides stronger type checking and code completion.
 The SDK includes a macro to facilitate and encourage use of fixed underlying types: `NS_ENUM()`.

 **Example:**